 Bertrand Chamayou’s elegant piano playing is paralleled by his quite unique ability to devise a programme.

-Saint-Saëns Etude en forme de valse op.
-52 No 6
+Etude en forme de valse No. 6, 1er Livre Op.
+52

 Jeanine Roze Production